Ashton Kutcher: Social media presence

-Kutcher has leveraged his social media presence, particularly on Facebook, to post and promote content published by A Plus, a social media-driven content platform and associated company of which he is the chairman.

 In April 2011, Kutcher and then-wife Demi Moore began a public service announcement campaign to end child sex trafficking.
 Kutcher claimed that 100,000 to 300,000 American children were sold into sexual slavery.
 The number was criticized by newspaper The Village Voice.
-Kutcher and others including the New York Times, C-SPAN, and CNN used a peer-reviewed study referring to minors at risk for sexual exploitation.
+Kutcher and others including The New York Times, C-SPAN, and CNN used a peer-reviewed study, which referred to minors at risk for sexual exploitation.
 The Village Voice, from their research, said it was only hundreds of children.
 Kutcher claimed the criticism by the Village Voice promoted child prostitution and used Twitter to request that Village Voice advertisers withdraw their advertising from publications owned by its parent company.

 Health

 In August 2022, Kutcher revealed that two years earlier he had been diagnosed with vasculitis, which had impaired his hearing, vision, and mobility during the course of a year.

+Danny Masterson trial

+After the conviction of That '70s Show and The Ranch castmate, Danny Masterson, for rape, Kutcher, along with Mila Kunis, wrote letters to the judge in support of Masterson.
+The letters stated that Masterson was a good person and that he treated people with "decency, equality, and generosity."
+After the letters were made public, Kutcher and Kunis received immediate backlash and criticism for their support of Masterson, especially due to Kutcher's and Kunis's involvement in Thorn, a charity to expose the sexual exploitation of children.
+After the backlash, Kutcher and Kunis apologized in a video, in which the two claimed that the letters were only intended for the judge and not for the public.
+The apology was similarly criticized as "performative and insincere."
+In response to the further backlash, Kutcher stepped down as chairman of the board of Thorn.